-WASHINGTON, D.C. — The Executive Office of the President issued a statement of support on Monday for the John Lewis Voting Rights Advancement Act, or H.R.
-4. The bill, introduced last week in the House of Representatives, will be brought to a vote this week.
+The Executive Office of the President issued a statement of support on Monday for the John Lewis Voting Rights Advancement Act, or H.R.
+4.

 WASHINGTON, D.C. — In a live-streamed press conference on Thursday, the U.S. Census Bureau released the demographic-level data from last year’s national survey that will be used in the redistricting process.
 The data includes regional-level information including population amounts for cities, towns and counties, as well as demographics about who lives within each state and where.
 Race, sex, ethnicity and age data are also included.

 WASHINGTON, D.C. — In a statement on Wednesday, the Department of Justice released new guidance regarding post-election audits and voting methods “to ensure states fully comply with federal laws regarding elections.”

 In a speech at her alma mater Howard University on Thursday, Vice President Kamala Harris announced that the Democratic National Committee (DNC) is investing $25 million into an expanded voting rights initiative, “I Will Vote.”

 On Friday, Attorney General Merrick Garland announced that the U.S. Department of Justice (DOJ) will form a criminal task force to investigate threats made against election workers across the country.

 On Friday, the U.S. Department of Justice (DOJ) announced that it is suing Georgia over provisions of its omnibus voter suppression law, Senate Bill 202.

 The White House announced a new round of judicial nominations to federal courts on Tuesday.